Union Episcopal Church (Claremont, New Hampshire): Early history

 The parish was organized in 1771 and chartered by the New Hampshire legislature in 1794 as Union Church Parish.
 At that time local Episcopalians and Congregationalists were considering uniting to hire one minister to serve both groups, but this never happened.
 The next year the Rev. Daniel Barber, who had once been a Congregational minister, became Union's rector.
 His son, the Rev. Virgil Barber, also became an Episcopal priest, but left the church in 1816 to become a Jesuit priest and to later found St. Mary's Parish in Claremont, the first Roman Catholic church in New Hampshire.

-When the church was built, it did not originally have a tower, and was a relatively modest structure despite its massive roof framing timbers.
+When the church was built, it was a relatively modest structure despite its massive roof framing timbers.
 The tower was added in 1801, and the building was lengthened by some 25 ft in 1820, at which time a pulpit and reading desk were added.
 These interior additions were removed in 1850 and replaced by the present altar configuration.
 The property also includes a relatively rare set of period horse sheds.